adgaudio/adgaudio.github.io/_posts/2016-07-08-foray-into-bike-lights-from-front-to-back.md

 1. Presenting my first 2 simple white bike light builds and why the first one burned out.

-1. Circuit design and concept for a "smart" brake light.

 1. An algorithm for a "smart" brake light using rolling averages, the Z score, and the binomial probability mass function.